Tokenomics Fundamentals Series: W5H framework for token design, Part VI - Token value assessment

 When speculative forces dominate the price of a token with a limited amount of supply, investors may bid up the price to unsustainable levels based on the expectation that other people will pay even higher prices.
 This phenomenon is known as irrational exuberance.
 A classical irrational exuberance case is the tulip mania in the 17th century.
 The dot.com bubble is another example - when there is no straightforward valuation of those company equities, while only a limited number of stocks are available.

-In the crypto world, the Bitcoin store-of-value utility is speculative and is susceptible to irrational exuberance, as seen in its multiple bull and bear markets.
-We can also observe hype cycles that exhibit irrational exuberance in numerous crypto projects, especially in the initial launch stage when the token's fundamental values are unclear.
+In the crypto world, the Bitcoin store-of-value utility is speculative and is susceptible to irrational exuberance, as seen in its multiple bull and bear markets - including the full cycle that has played out since 2023.
+We can also observe hype cycles that exhibit irrational exuberance in numerous crypto projects, especially in the initial launch stage when the token’s fundamental values are unclear.

 The lesson for tokenomics designers is to create tokens driven by the economy’s clear supply and demand and try to establish a quantifiable and objective fundamental value.